AV Bill of Rights

 - AVs must assure safe ingress and egress of passengers without regard to their ability or disability.

-AVs shall respond appropriately to emergency vehicle lights, audible signals, and manual directions from police officers and good Samaritans without endangering either those third parties or vehicle occupants.
+4. Autonomous Vehicles shall respond appropriately to emergency vehicle lights, audible signals, requirements, and manual directions from police officers, other first responders, and good Samaritans without endangering either those third parties or vehicle occupants.

 - AVs must respect and adhere to motor vehicle laws concerning operations with or near law enforcement personnel and other first responders in the vicinity of or near the planned trajectory of the AV.

-- AVs must acknowledge and respond appropriately and safely to good Samaritans who may provide optical or manual warning signals in an emergency situation.
+- AVs must acknowledge and respond appropriately and safely to good Samaritans who may provide optical or manual warning signals in emergency situations in lieu of officials.

-- AVs must recognize and respond safely and appropriately to signal lights and gates at railroad crossing, drawbridges, and similar variable automatic or manual traffic control devices.
+- AVs must recognize and respond safely and appropriately to unmapped traffic events (e.g., collision response, fire activity, debris) or unexpected traffic warning signal lights and gates (e.g. gated railroad crossings, drawbridges, gated entrances/exits and similar variable automatic or manual traffic control devices.)

-- AVs must include and conspicuously display markers and instructions that allow first responders to expeditiously immobilize and render the AV safe (including fire suppression) for extraction and recovery of injured or killed persons inside or outside of the AV after a crash.
+- AVs must include and conspicuously display markers and instructions that allow first responders to expeditiously immobilize and render the AV safe for extraction and recovery of injured or killed persons inside or outside of the AV after a crash, including police/fire/EMT personnel).

 - AVs must provide easily understood markings and instructions to render the vehicle inert and safe for towing or carriage and/or storage after a crash.

-- AVs must be designed to protect first responders, injured persons, and bystanders against unintended vehicle operation or emission of toxic products after a crash.
+- AVs must be designed to protect first responders, injured persons, and bystanders against unintended vehicle operation or emission of toxic products (including battery combustion products) after a crash.

-AVs shall safely transition between political boundaries without increasing the risk of injury or death.
+7. Autonomous Vehicles shall safely transition between political boundaries without increasing the risk of injury or death to occupants or vulnerable road users.

-- AVs that transit across political boundaries with differing requirements or restrictions on AV operation must not increase risk to occupants, other motorists, or vulnerable road users by crossing that boundary.
+- AVs that transit across political boundaries with differing requirements or restrictions on AV operation must not increase risk to occupants, other motorists, or vulnerable road users by crossing that boundary, including but not limited to:

-- (An extreme example is an AV designed for right hand driving being used in a country that specifies left hand driving.)
+- an AV designed for right hand driving being used in a country that specifies left hand driving.

-- (Another example is a speed limit change from one within AV design limits to another that is beyond the safe control limits of the AV.)
+- a speed limit change from one within AV design limits to another that is beyond the safe control limits of the AV.

-- AVs must provide a means for untrained occupants to initiate expedited safe vehicle stop and occupant egress at any time.
+- AVs must provide a means for untrained occupants, including those with physical or mental limitations allowed unaccompanied use of the AV, to initiate and accomplish expedited safe vehicle stop and egress at any time.

 - AVs must never falsely imprison occupants who desire for any reason to terminate a trip and egress from the vehicle.

-AVs shall not increase the transportation sector environmental burden over their design lifetime.
+10. Autonomous Vehicles shall not increase the transportation sector environmental burden over their design lifetime compared to similar conventional vehicles.

-- AV manufacturers must plan for safe handling, post-deployment protection of humans and the environment, and end-of-life sequestration or recycling of hazardous chemicals and materials used in AV manufacturing or operation.
+- AV manufacturers must plan for full life cycle safe material handling, post-deployment protection of humans and the environment, and end-of-life sequestration or recycling of hazardous chemicals and materials used in AV manufacturing or operation.

-- AVs must not increase vehicle lifetime end-to-end fuel consumption compared to conventional vehicles with due consideration of electrical generation, distribution, conversion, and storage efficiencies and the impact of unoccupied operation.
+- AVs must not increase vehicle lifetime fuel consumption compared to conventional vehicles with due consideration of end-to-end electrical generation, distribution, conversion, and storage efficiencies and the ongoing impact of unoccupied AV operation.

 AV Bill of Rights Feedback